- Indicators Your Family Member May Need Home Care

-How will you pay for long-term care?
+How will you pay for elder care planning?
 Options include Medicare, Medicaid (if you qualify), long-term care insurance, Veterans Administration benefits and out of pocket (from your savings and assets).

 As previously mentioned, Medicare applies to long-term care in limited circumstances, such as immediately following a hospital stay.
 Medicare covers short-term, physician-prescribed home healthcare for skilled nursing; physical, occupational and speech therapy; medical social services; and assistance with bathing, feeding and other personal care.
 Medicare does not pay for extended care.